katsuhisamaruyama/ChangeMacroRecorder/README.md

 ## Usage

 ChangeMacroRecorder is designed to be embedded into various application tools that leverage fine-grained textual changes and adopts the event-listener model in order to notify the tools of the changes.
-Here is how to utilize four primary interfaces `IMacroRecorder`, `IMacroCompressor`, `IMacroListener`, and `IMacroHandler` that are included in the `package org.jtool.macrorecorder.recorder`.
+Here is how to utilize four primary interfaces `IMacroRecorder`, `IDocMacroCombinator`, `IMacroListener`, and `IMacroHandler` that are included in the `package org.jtool.macrorecorder.recorder`.

-### IMacroRecorder & IMacroCompressor
+### IMacroRecorder

 This interface provides the functionality of managing the macro recording.
 Its concrete instance can be obtained by invoking the static method `getInstance()` of the class `MacroRecorder`.
-Once your code registers or unregisters the receiver instance, it becomes able or unable to receive recorded macros.
+Once your code registers or unregisters the listener (or receiver) instance, it becomes able or unable to receive recorded macros, respectively.

     package org.jtool.macrorecorder.recorder;